'The Lego Movie 2' trailer teases a 'Mad Max'-inspired block-buster

 Judging by its trailer, The Lego Movie 2 is gunning for the same gleefully irreverent, visually inventive tone that made the original a surprising smash hit.
 Look for this sequel, though, to combat criticisms surrounding the dearth of female characters in the first Lego Movie.
 The trailer even features Sweet Mayhem scoffing to Lucy about Emmet’s status as the Special: “So you fought, and Master Built, and kicked butt, and then the hapless male was the leader?”
 (Wyldstyle can’t disagree there.)

-Directed by Mike Mitchell and Trisha Gumm, The Lego Movie 2 opens Feb.
+Directed by Mike Mitchell and Trisha Gum, The Lego Movie 2 opens Feb.
 8. Watch the trailer above.

 Comments